 Volkswagen Tiguan review - Practicality, comfort and boot space

-The Tiguan is longer and wider than the model it replaces, which automatically means there is more space inside than there was before.
-And, while the car may not look huge, it’s actually one of the largest SUVs in its class; you can thank the neat proportions and chiseled lines which disguise its inflated size.
+While the Tiguan may not look huge, it’s actually one of the largest SUVs in its class; you can thank the neat proportions and chiselled lines which disguise its inflated size.
+It measures 4,509mm long, 1,839mm wide (excluding door mirrors) and stands 1,675mm tall.
+In comparison, the Nissan Qashqai is 4,394mm in length and 2,070mm wide.

 Leg room, head room & passenger space

-Despite this Tiguan being lower than the previous version, clever packaging means headroom is generous, with even the tallest of adults being comfortable in the back.
+Being 60mm longer than the first-generation model, legroom is now more generous, while it’s also more spacious for rear-seat passengers than the Ford Kuga.
+Clever packaging means headroom is good, with even the tallest of adults being comfortable in the back.

 In its standard form, the boot measures in at 520 litres.
 If you need more space, you can slide the rear seats forward to increase carrying capacity to 615 litres; folding the rear seats down ups space to a maximum of 1,655 litres.